-A BDP forum seminar, and possibly other courses that offer a broad foundation on which to build your knowledge of the topic.
+A BDP forum seminar or foundation course, and possibly other courses that offer a broad foundation on which to build your knowledge of the topic.

 - Connecting Experiences

-Research, internship, or creative project experiences that connect your BDP topic to your major and your career goals.
+Research, internship, creative project, or capstone project experiences that connect your BDP topic to your major and your career goals.
 Visit our student profiles to read about some of the Connecting Experiences BDP students have completed.

 - Courses in a Strand